 - A flexible wavefront sensor with 8x8 to 63x63 samples across the pupil

 The AO system must be able to compute a full vector matrix multiply to reconstruct the wavefront at up to 2 KHz with latency under 250 μs.
-Hale Telescope's AO system uses SUSE Linux Enterprise Real Time Extension from Novell to optimize the operations of its high performance graphics cards and custom software in order to meet these requirements.
+Hale Telescope's AO system uses SUSE Linux Enterprise Real Time Extension to optimize the operations of its high performance graphics cards and custom software in order to meet these requirements.